renovatebot/renovate/docs/usage/configuration-options.md

 {
   "packageRules": [
     {
-      "packagePatterns": ["^eslint"],
+      "matchPackagePatterns": ["^eslint"],
       "groupName": "eslint packages"
     }
   ]
 }
 ```

-Note how the above uses `packagePatterns` with a regex value.
+Note how the above uses `matchPackagePatterns` with a regex value.

 Here is an example where you might want to limit the "noisy" package `aws-sdk` to updates just once per week: